-Several studies indicate that probiotics often help prevent headaches and migraine and that the so-called “probiotic headaches” often have a simple explanation.
+Interesting is that several studies indicate that probiotics often help prevent headaches and that the so-called “probiotic headaches” often have a another explanation.

-Headaches after consuming fermented foods or a probiotic supplement can be caused by one or more of the following.
+Headaches after consuming fermented foods or a probiotic supplement can be caused by the following.

 Bottom line: probiotics can cause headaches or a migraine when harmful microorganisms are destroyed and waste removed.
-Headaches for this reason usually disappear after a few days, rarely longer.
-Symptoms are harmless.
-In the case of candida overgrowth or an infection, headaches might come and go over several weeks, until the infection is under control.
+Such symptoms are harmless.
+In the case of candida overgrowth or an infection, headaches might come and go over several weeks, until it is under control.

 Avoiding headaches from probiotics

 Try lowering the probiotic dose or the amount of fermented food consumed.
-This can minimize or completely remove symptoms.
-Probiotics help improve the gut environment, but this can take some time.
+This can minimize or completely remove symptoms until the gut environment has improved.

-- No side effects is a good sign that the digestive tract is well
+- No side effects means the gut is well

 Each person has a unique gut and a unique reaction to probiotics.
 Most people don’t feel a thing while others get minor reactions.
-Strong reactions are rare but can occur in the case of candida overgrowth, infections or if the digestive tract is in a poor state.
-For some, drinking more water and fresh vegetable juice help cleanse the gut.
-Bone broths are very effective.
+Strong reactions are rare but can occur in case of infections or if the gut is in a poor state.
+For some, drinking fresh vegetable juice helps and bone broths are great.

 Headaches from biogenic amines

-- Tyramine: present in some commercial yogurt, aged cheese, red wine, sauerkraut, soy sauce and many other commercially fermented products.
+- Tyramine: present in some commercial yogurt, aged cheese, red wine, sauerkraut, soy sauce and other products.

 - Histamine: present in some commercial sauerkraut, vinegar, chocolate and other products.